apify/actor-whitepaper/README.md

 The Actors were first introduced by [Apify](https://apify.com/) in late 2017, as a way to easily build, package, and ship web scraping and web automation tools to customers.
-Over the years, Apify kept developing the concept and applied it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.
+Over the years, Apify keeps developing the concept and has applied it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.

 Drawing on this experience,
-we're releasing this whitepaper for the Actor programming model to the public, in a hope to eventually make it a new open standard, and thus help community to more effectively build and ship reusable software automation tools, as well as encourage new implementations of the model in other programming languages.
+we're releasing this Actor programming model whitepaper to the public, in a hope to eventually make it a new open standard, and thus help community to more effectively build and ship reusable software automation tools, as well as encourage new implementations of the model in other programming languages.